UNIVERSITY OF TENNESSEE, KNOXVILLE

 The ALEC department offers degrees that develop educators, leaders, and communicators to meet the challenges society is facing in food, agriculture, natural resources, and human sciences.
 This online bachelor’s completion program allows you to enroll during the Fall, Spring, or Summer semesters.
 Typically, students who enroll in 15 credit hours per semester complete the program in four semesters.
 However, the program allows students to enroll part-time for work or life obligations.
 Our faculty and staff are here to help you balance work, continuing your education, and your personal life.

-After graduation, job opportunities may include UT Extension, community and youth organizations, government, nonprofits, agriculture industry, or international environments.
+After graduation, job opportunities may include UT Extension, community and youth organizations, government, nonprofits, the agriculture industry, or international environments.
 You may also use this degree as a stepping stone to graduate and professional degree programs.

 Program Concentrations